flowersayo/school/자료구조/8. Sorting/README.md

 1. purpose of this code
-: implements ‘selection_sort_stable’ that produces the stable sorting result.
+: implements ‘selection_sort’ that produces the stable sorting result.

 2. function